Monthly Portfolio Statistics

 Liquidity Fund

-AUM for the fund fell in January, as the prior month’s tax receipt inflows were deployed from participant accounts.
-AUM fell from $3.849 bln to $3.451 bln, a ~10% decrease.
-The yield of the fund rose 3 basis points to 3.81% month over month.
-The fund’s yield remained steady as markets are currently expecting the FOMC to remain on hold for the foreseeable future, after their 3 cut insurance cycle in the 4th quarter of 2025.
-The FOMC feels that we are now closer to neutral rates and that the recent cutting cycle will bring the weakness in labor into a more balanced position as demonstrated by the unemployment rate plateauing near 4.3%.
-They also remain cautious on the potential effects from stickier than expected inflation, particularly as the potential for more tariff related impacts from geopolitical positioning are announced and could lead to more one off effects.
-Credit curves have flattened as less future cuts are being priced in by markets, while spreads have tightened over the month, as issuers are fully funded and don’t need to chase funding.
-The market is currently pricing in the next full cut by the Fed in July, and 1.94 cuts by year end 2026, but the lack of data from the government shutdown has continued to make it more difficult for markets and the Fed to forecast the path of forward rates, leading to potential volatility over the timing and depth of future rate cuts.
-WAM (weighted average maturity) rose by 6 days to 43 days, and WAL (weighted average life) rose 2 days to 78 days, as positioning was maintained despite the asset outflows.
-The Floating rate exposure in the fund remained steady at around 23.71%.
-Exposure to Yankee CD’s remained steady at around 28%, Commercial Paper exposure fell slightly, and exposure to repurchase agreements fell by .90% to ~28%.
-Liquidity ratio’s for the fund fell, with around 34.32% in 1 week liquidity, and 90 day liquidity near 63.21%.
+AUM for the fund rose in February, as the fund again neared its all-time highs.
+AUM rose from $3.451 bln to $3.714 bln, a 7.6% increase.
+The yield of the fund fell 2 basis points to 3.82% month-over-month, weighed down by inflows and reinvestments at lower yields.
+The FOMC held rates steady last month, as they feel that we are closer to neutral rates and economic activity has remained resilient.
+They also remain cautious on the potential effects from stickier than expected inflation, particularly the inflation impacts from the Supreme Court’s unconstitutional ruling on tariffs and subsequent imposition of additional product specific tariffs by the White House are filtered by the economy.
+In addition, geopolitical concerns have bubbled to the forefront with strike on the energy rich state of Iran.
+Credit curves have flattened as less future cuts are being priced in by markets, while spreads have remained near their tights for the year, as issuers are fully funded and don’t need to chase funding.
+The market is currently pricing in the next full cut by the Fed in September, and 2.04 cuts by year end 2026, but the impact of tariffs and geopolitical risk has continued to make it more difficult for markets and the Fed to forecast the path of forward rates.
+This will continue to lead to add volatility to the market expectations on timing and depth of future rate cuts.
+WAM (weighted average maturity) rose by 3 days to 46 days, and WAL (weighted average life) rose 4 days to 82 days, as positioning was maintained despite the asset inflows.
+The Floating rate exposure in the fund remained steady at around 23%.
+Exposure to Yankee CD’s remained steady at around 28%, Commercial Paper exposure rose slightly, and exposure to repurchase agreements fell to ~26%.
+Quality exposure to higher rated credits in the fund rose by 3%.
+Liquidity ratio’s for the fund fell slightly, with 31.29% in 1 week liquidity, and 90 day liquidity at 61.93%.

 Key Statistics